-Choosing to live in the Engineering Living and Learning Community was the best choice I made in coming to URI.
-I’m so thankful to have had this opportunity. – ELLC resident
+“Choosing to live in the Engineering Living and Learning Community was the best choice I made in coming to URI.
+I’m so thankful to have had this opportunity.” – ELLC resident

 What is the ELLC (Engineering Living and Learning Community)?

 - The College of Engineering ELLC offers a dynamic and engaging living environment that promotes personal growth and academic success with a strong support network.

-The engineering RAMs and the ELLC programs provide support for all freshman engineering students.
-It does not matter if you live in another residence hall on campus or if commute to campus: the ELLC is there for you.
-Be sure to participate regularly and take advantage of the various resources, programs, and integrated support network that will help you succeed as a URI engineering student.
+- The engineering RAMs and the ELLC programs provide support for all freshman engineering students.
+It does not matter if you live in another residence hall on campus or if commute to campus: the ELLC is there for you – the resources and programs at the ELLC are open and available to all engineering freshman.

-Meet the 2013-2014 Engineering RAMs (Resident Academic Mentors)
+Who Are the Engineering RAMs (Resident Academic Mentors)?

-However, please note that placement in our ELLC residence halls is not guaranteed, and all rooms are assigned based on the date of receipt of housing deposit and space availability.
+- Submit your housing deposit early !
+Placement in our ELLC residence halls is not guaranteed, and all rooms are assigned based on the date of receipt of housing deposit and space availability.

 ELLC Residence Halls: For any additional questions regarding the ELLC residence halls (including those about room assignments, facilities, deadlines, etc.), please contact:

-By e-mail or phone: Mrs. Deb Bergner, Coordinator, HRL/Educational Programs, Housing and Residential Life, at email@example.com, or +1.401.874.5837
+- By e-mail or phone: Mrs. Deb Bergner, Coordinator of Educational Programs, Housing and Residential Life, at email@example.com, or +1.401.874.4151.